Hokushin Ittō-ryū: Curriculum and Characteristics

-The curriculum of this ryūha (martial arts style) contains mainly kenjutsu, iaijutsu/battōjutsu and naginatajutsu, but the main weapons used are the long and short swords (katana and wakizashi).
+The curriculum of this ryūha (martial arts style) contains mainly kenjutsu, iaijutsu/battōjutsu, and naginatajutsu, but the main weapons used are the long and short swords (katana and wakizashi).

-Hokushin Ittō-ryū is a very intense duelling style which focuses on simple and fast techniques where no unnecessary movements are made.
-Controlling the enemy's centre line with the kiri-otoshi (cutting down the opponent's sword, a signature technique and principle of Ittō-ryū) and dominating them with extremely fast tsuki-waza (sword thrusting techniques) are the signature techniques of this ryūha.
-The principles of this style are that a perfect technique should contain defence and offence in one action.
+Hokushin Ittō-ryū is a school of Japanese swordsmanship that emphasizes efficient techniques and minimizing extraneous movement.
+A central principle of the style is control of the enemy's center line, often with the kiri-otoshi technique, involving cutting down the opponent's sword, which is regarded as a defining technique of Ittō-ryū.
+The tradition emphasizes tsuki-waza (thrusting techniques).
+The ideal technique involves defense and offense in a single action.

 Characteristic of the training is the use of onigote (heavily padded gloves) like in its ancestor styles Ono-ha Ittō-ryū and Nakanishi-ha Ittō-ryū, which are used in several kumitachi-kata (two person practice).
 This kind of training became more and more obsolete towards the end of the Edo period with the spread of gekiken (full contact duels with bamboo training swords and training armour) and the use of bōgu (training armour) and shinai (bamboo training sword).

 Hokushin Ittō-ryū is also one of the remaining ryūha which still practices kumitachi with bokuto (wooden swords).
 The habiki kata is practiced using habiki (real swords with the sharp edge removed).